lukemcmack/2k-predictor/README.md

-# fifa-rating-prediction
+# 2k-predictor
-ML application for predicting fifa (ea fc) rating in the upcoming year based on real world performance
+ML application for predicting nba 2k in game player rating in the upcoming year based on real world performance